CxrlosKenobi/EVA-Ecolog-a-Vita-Autosustentable-/README.md

 <table width="100%">
 	<tr>
 	<td width="50%" align='center'>
-Even if you are new to the world about recycling, don't worry, you can keep up to date from the Education menu. <br> From composting courses, types of plastic, garbage classification and even tutorials from scratch. <br>For free and with certified teachers!
+Even if you are new to the world about recycling, don't worry, you can keep up to date from the Education menu.🎓 <br><br> From composting courses, types of plastic, garbage classification and even tutorials from scratch. <br><br>For free and with certified teachers! ⚡
 	</td>
 	<td width="21%" align='center'>
 <img src=https://raw.githubusercontent.com/CxrlosKenobi/EVA-app/main/assets/Education.png>